denten-books/plain-text/1-device.md

 the mechanism to function in a certain way. "[T]he definition," Wittgenstein writes, "can make it work properly, like the connection between the keys and the hammers in a piano."
 Crucially, it is that "connection and not the effect which determines the meaning" [@wittgenstein_philosophical_1974, 190].
 A programmer would say that Wittgenstein's "grammatical layer" resembles modern programming language interpreters and assemblers, exactly the parts of the machine that connect codified instructions to their execution [@mccarthy_lisp_1962; @bashkow_system_1967].
-Similarly, Wittgenstein's grammar "means" in the sense of specifying the rules by which meaning succeeds or fails.
-In this way, we can move away from speaking of "intended effects" or "proper obedience," and rather concentrate on this interpretive and mediating layer, which describes the rules of engagement [@wittgenstein_philosophical_1974, 194-6].
-To learn a language in that sense is not to learn individual words, but to understand the rules of engagement: the mechanical linkages of meaning-making.
+Similarly, Wittgenstein's grammar "means" in the sense of specifying rules by which meaning succeeds or fails.
+In this way, we can move away from speaking of "intended effects" or "proper obedience" and rather concentrate on this interpretive and mediating layer, which describes the rules of engagement [@wittgenstein_philosophical_1974, 194-6].
+To learn a language in that sense is not to learn individual words, but to understand the mechanical linkages of meaning-making.

 We say that the mechanism is rigid or the law is inexorable when the results of an action are fixed.
 Wittgenstein calls such a relationship